stefandebruyn/Onyx/README.md

 disp.addTelemetry("message", par); // Identifying name, module
 ```

 Here, the "!r" and "#i" are metacharacters indicating red and italic text, respectively.
-A complete list of valid metacharacters can be found in the `Display` class.

 To update a telemetry module, the instance can be retrieved from the `Display` by name.